discretize/discretize-gear-optimizer/readme.md

 Welcome to the source repository of the Discretize gear optimizer.

 ### This branch is the source for the "old" optimizer code, accessible at [old.discretize.eu](https://old.discretize.eu).
-The optimizer rewrite code is located in the [react-recode branch](https://github.com/discretize/discretize-gear-optimizer/tree/react-recode).
+The optimizer rewrite code is located in the [staging branch](https://github.com/discretize/discretize-gear-optimizer/tree/staging).

 ## 💻 Technologies